 Employees will not be involved in any dishonest or criminal act or engage in any other conduct that could discredit the city.
-Actions or conduct that could discredit the city include but are not limited to public displays, negative or inappropriate social media posts or any other action that could be perceived negatively by the public.
 Employees will take care to follow all Administrative and Financial Directives of the city.

 Employees will always maintain accurate records and documents and will never tamper with or falsify any documents of any kind.
 Except as provided by laws and regulations, employees will not destroy any records or documents.